oop-eng/oop-eng.github.io/task_final.md

 - Delete a customer by name and surname.
 - Show all customers.
 - Sort and print all customers by surname and name.
-- Search customer by phone numbers.
+- Search customer by phone number.
 - Search customer by name and surname.
 - Search customer by registration date.